 Try this suggestion from the #femlead Twitter chat.
 (Which sadly doesn’t happen any more.)

-volunteer for what you want before you get drafted into what you don’t want! (@ProfessMoravec)
+Volunteer for what you want before you get drafted into what you don’t want! (@ProfessMoravec)

 Too many people treat service as something that they just have to suck up.
 Take their turn.
 And then end up doing jobs that are not well suited to their skills and personality, which turn out to feel meaningless (worthless, pointless, trivial, futile).

 Why not decide what your best contribution is and volunteer for the things that you would actually prefer to be spending your time doing?
 It is often the case that when you are doing work that you enjoy and are good at, you are more efficient and effective, too.
-So you might even same some real time as well as reducing your frustration.
+So you might even save some real time as well as reducing your frustration.